 19. Educate students on the impact social media can have

 Social media plays such a large role in the lives of students today, and with the temporary nature of popular outlets like Snapchat and Instagram Stories, students often feel that their posts are safe from those outside of their immediate friend group.
 On the flip side, colleges, educators, and employers are just as interested and active on such platforms, as social media has become a very popular tool for scouting applicants and ensuring they are a good representation of their school or company.

 Students can avoid oversharing online by simply being mindful of what they post.
 It is important to educate students on the impact and consequences of their shared posts.
 A good rule of thumb is if you wouldn’t want your grandmother to see it, don’t post it.

-10. Remind students that it only takes one data breach to have personal info open to the public
+20. Remind students that it only takes one data breach to have personal info open to the public

-Consciously log out out of Facebook after you check it.
+Consciously log out of Facebook after you check it.
 This prevents you from getting sucked in, should you instinctively open Facebook.
 Schedule a social media-free day or evening during your week to practice living without constantly status checking and updating.
 Apps like RescueTime are great for setting time limits on desktop computers, while Kidtrol is effective when setting limits on apps on iOS devices.

 Before sharing anything, remind yourself that anyone working at the platform you’re posting on can access all of your pictures, read your private messages, and knows your phone number and email address.
 We’re all one data breach away from having our personal data open to the general public.

 Your social media content is tied to your digital footprint and oversharing something online can have a major impact on your future opportunities.
 Understanding the consequences of oversharing on social media is the first step in learning how to prevent a mistake from happening.